ggerashchenko/WebScraperTask/Readme.md

 ## Original plan was:
 1. Write tests in Java
 2. Use [Selenide](http://selenide.org/) library for UI test
-3. Use TestNG as test runner
+3. Use JUnit as test runner
 4. Write next tests:
     * Success login
     * Login with wrong and empty credentials